Norwegian Poll Tracker

 The plot shows weekly levels of support in the form of predicted parliamentary seats.
 Uncertainty is illustrated by 90% prediction intervals.

-If an election were held today, the Conservative Party (H) would likely become the largest party in parliament, winning 46 to 54 seats, ahead of the Labor Party (Ap), at 32 to 40 seats.
-The Conservative Party (H) would be expected to gain the most seats, adding between 10 and 18 compared to the last election.
-The Centre Party (Sp) would likely lose the most, obtaining 14 to 18 fewer seats.
+If an election were held today, the Conservative Party (H) would likely become the largest party in parliament, winning 40 to 48 seats, ahead of the Labor Party (Ap), at 37 to 43 seats.
+The Progress Party (Frp) would be expected to gain the most seats, adding between 13 and 21 compared to the last election.
+The Centre Party (Sp) would likely lose the most, obtaining 16 to 19 fewer seats.

 How do the polls look?